-The following sensitivity analysis is based on interest rate risk exposure on the non-derivative instruments at the closing reporting date of reporting period.
-Regarding the liabilities with variable interest rate, the following analysis is on the basis of the assumption that the amount of liabilities outstanding at the reporting date was outstanding throughout the year.
-The rate of change is expressed as the interest rate increase or decrease by 1% when key management report internally, which also represents management of the Group's assessment on the reasonably possible interval of interest rate change.
+The following sensitivity analysis is based on interest rate risk exposure on the non-derivative instruments at the closing reporting date of the reporting period.
+Regarding the liabilities with the variable interest rates, the following analysis is on the basis of the assumption that the amount of liabilities outstanding at the reporting date was outstanding throughout the year.
+The rate of change is expressed as the interest rate increase or decrease by 1% when key management report internally, which also represents the management of the Group's assessment on the reasonably possible interval of interest rate change.